cristianbote/goober/README.md

 Footnotes

 -   [1] `goober` can render in _any_ dom target.
 Meaning you can use `goober` to define scoped styles in any context.
-Really usefull for web-components.
+Really useful for web-components.
 -   [2] Supported only via `babel-plugin-transform-goober`

 # SSR

-You can get the critical CSS for SSR, via `extractCss`.
+You can get the critical CSS for SSR via `extractCss`.
 Take a look at this example: [CodeSandbox: SSR with Preact and goober](https://codesandbox.io/s/7m9zzl6746) and read the full explanation for `extractCSS` and `targets` below.

 # Benchmarks